You can make it happen…

-For more information about any of these opportunities, please contact us:
+For information about any of these opportunities, please contact an office in your region:

-Here are Alzheimer’s Association Louisiana Service Area we have the fortune to work with a wonderful network of volunteers that help us provide care and support to those affected by Alzheimer’s disease in our community.
+Our Louisiana Chapter is fortune to work with a wonderful network of volunteers that help us provide care and support to those affected by Alzheimer’s disease in our community.
 Below are just a few of those fabulous volunteers.

 Pam Lavender is the Director of Grief & Community Services with Kilpatrick Funeral Homes.
 Having worked with senior citizens in Ouachita Parish for over 20 years, Pam has a great love for the elderly.
 Pam is an active volunteer with the Grief Ministry at First Baptist Church in West Monroe as well as with many hospice agencies, nursing homes and assisted living facilities.
 Pam says she does her “best to offer understanding, counseling and support to those in need, as well as a variety of creative and appealing events for seniors and special healing activities for children and teens.”